n-albert/Sentence-Transformer-Implementation/README.md

 This will be a work in progress item.
 Thank you.

+# To Do Items:
+- Implement confusion matrix metrics for the "Finetuning_a_Sentence_Transformer_model_for_Text_Classification" notebook.
+- Implement another version for the "Finetuning_a_Sentence_Transformer_model_for_Text_Classification" notebook, where some layers of the model are frozen, but the others are not and able to be finetuned.

 # Sentence-Transformer-Implementation
 A Sentence Transformer implementation using sBERT's sentence_transformers and Huggingface's transformers library